Horus: Birth Story, Family, Eye of Horus, Powers, & Symbols

 Horus and Isis go into hiding

-When word of Isis pregnancy with Horus reached Set, the usurper king was filled with absolute disgust and anger.
-He knew that should Horus survive he would come one day to claim his birth right, which was the throne of Egypt.
-Set dispatched his thugs and evil spirits to hunt down the pregnant Isis.
+When word of Isis pregnancy with Horus reached Seth, the usurper king was filled with absolute disgust and anger.
+He knew that should Horus survive he would come to claim his birth right, which was the throne of Egypt.
+Seth dispatched his thugs and evil spirits to hunt down the pregnant Isis.

 In the meantime, Isis went into hiding.
 The goddess all alone had to endure the pain of child birth in the vicinity of a swampy area, most likely the Nile Delta.
-Once Horus was born, Isis did everything in her power to keep the baby Horus safe and away from the evil eyes of Horus.
-Periodically, the mother and baby had to move from one place to another in order to stay away from Set’s henchmen.
+Once Horus was born, Isis did everything in her power to keep the baby Horus safe and away from the evil eyes of Seth.
+Periodically, the mother and baby had to move from one place to another in order to evade Seth’s henchmen.

 Horus would grow into a fine young god, skilled in a host of battle and fighting techniques.
 He also benefited a lot from the wise teachings of the god Thoth.
-Gradually, Horus started venturing out of hiding.
-He became the atypical hero for people that were plagued by Set’s henchmen.
-Towing the path of honor and truth, Horus vowed to take the fight to Set and bring to an end his reign of tyranny.
+Gradually, the young god started venturing out of hiding.
+He became the atypical hero for people that were plagued by Seth’s henchmen and evil agents.
+Towing the path of honor and truth, he vowed to take the fight to Seth and bring an end to his uncle’s tyrannical reign.

-Horus and Set battle for the throne of Egypt
+Horus and Seth battle for the throne of Egypt

-Much of what we know about the numerous battles between Horus and his uncle Set comes from “The Contendings of Horus and Set”.
+Much of what we know about the numerous battles between Horus and his uncle Set comes from Osiris Myth and “The Contendings of Horus and Seth”.
+In the latter book, it is stated that Seth and Horus appear before a panel of judges made up of nine Egyptian gods and goddesses (the Ennead), including the likes of the sun god Ra, Tefnut, Shu and Osiris.

-In the book, it is stated that Set and Horus appear before a panel of judges made up of nine Egyptian gods and goddesses, including the likes of Ra and Osiris.
-Horus makes a very sound case against the usurper king, Set.
-Majority of the judges on the panel are swayed in favor of Horus’ argument.
+Horus makes a very sound case against the usurper king, Seth resulting in majority of the judges on the panel ruling in favor of Horus.
 However, Ra (Amun-Ra) – supreme creator god – sort of uses his veto on the panel and states that Horus is too young and untested to be crowned king of Egypt.
-Ra votes in favor of Set.
+Ra votes in favor of Seth.

-After the proceedings, the panel of judges put Horus and Set through a series of battles (in some cases actual physical race).
-The judges state that whoever wins the most battles would be crowned ruler of Egypt.
+After the proceedings, the panel of judges put Horus and Seth through a series of battles (in some version of the story, the two gods engage in an actual physical race).
+The judges proclaim that whoever wins the most battles would be crowned ruler of Egypt.

 - Interesting Facts and History about the Egyptian Pyramids